| |

 Frozen Margaritas

-We have officially preparing for the “dog days” of summer here in Texas.
+We are officially preparing for the “dog days” of summer here in Texas.

 • temps hovering around 100 degrees